mbacou/mblabs/README.md

-# mbthemes
+# mb.themes

-R package with Mel’s utilities for data science projects and (quarto) web publishing.
-In particular this package includes additional themes and color scales for `ggplot2`, which now all make use of Posit `brand.yml` highly flexible branding system (primary colors, color palettes, fonts, etc. can now be easily swapped across projects and clients).
+R package with Mel’s utilities for data science projects and (Quarto) web publishing.

+In particular this package includes branding themes and color scales for `ggplot2`, which now make use of the new `brand.yml` highly flexible branding system (i.e.primary colors, color palettes, fonts, etc. can now be easily swapped across projects and clients using external YAML config files and standard Bootstrap Sass variables).

 ## Installation